Belgrade New Cemetery: Church of Saint Nicholas

 The newly developed cemetery had no chapel or church, so by the endowment of Draginja and Stanojlo Petrović, a church dedicated to Saint Nicholas, projected by the architect Svetozar Ivačković was built in 1893.
 The iconostasis was painted by Stevan Todorović and his wife Poleksija.
-The frescoes are work of Andrea Domenico, on the draft by Petar Ranosović.
+The frescoes are a work of Andrea Domenico, on the draft by Petar Ranosović.
 The Petrović couple is buried in the church's crypt, with their 5-year-old son Petar.

 For a long time, the church also served for the parochial services, until the Church of Saint Lazar was built in the neighborhood of Bulbulder.
-In that period weddings and baptisms were also performed in the church, while the public fairs were held in front of it.
+In that period, weddings and baptisms were also performed in the church, while the public fairs were held in front of it.

 Military graveyards

 The oldest memorial at Novo groblje complex is the Serbian soldiers' ossuary built in 1907 which contains remains of the soldiers of Serbian-Ottoman Wars (1876–1878) and Serbo-Bulgarian War (1885) that were transferred from Tašmajdan cemetery.

 Important part of the complex are the military graveyards with the remains of soldiers from the Balkan Wars and World War I. It contains remains of Serbian and other Allied soldiers, as well as Central Powers soldiers.
-Beside the Serbian ossuary (Memorial Ossuary to the Defenders of Belgrade 1914–1918), there are separate French, Russian, Italian, Austro-Hungarian and Bulgarian military graveyards.
+Beside the Serbian ossuary (Memorial Ossuary to the Defenders of Belgrade), there are separate French, Russian, Italian, Austro-Hungarian and Bulgarian military graveyards.
 The Russian Military Graveyard contains graves of over 3,000 Russian White émigrés who arrived to Yugoslavia after the 1917 Russian Revolution and the ensuing civil war.
-They include priests, soldiers and some important names in science and culture, who fled the Bolshevik rule.
+They include priests, soldiers and some important names in science and culture, who fled Bolshevik rule.
 At the edge of the Russian graveyard are the monumental "Russian Glory" memorial ossuary and the Iverskaya chapel.
 The Chapel was designed in 1931 by Valery Vladimirovich Stashevsky, a replica of the original chapel in Moscow which the Bolsheviks demolished that same year.

+There is also a British (Commonwealth) graveyard from World War II.
+The Commonwealth War Graves Commission maintain the Commonwealth graves.
 The Alley of the People's Heroes is located around the Serbian ossuary.
 It contains graves of 312 persons, 118 of whom were the People's Heroes of Yugoslavia.

-There is also a British (Commonwealth) graveyard from World War II.
-The Commonwealth War Graves Commission maintain the Commonwealth graves.

 The complex also includes graveyards of the victims of 1941 and 1944 Bombings of Belgrade, and the Alley of Executed Patriots 1941–1944.